What is Kion?

 Please contact us for a quote or to discuss enterprise licensing options.

 How much does Kion cost to run in my cloud account?

 Kion is designed as a cloud-native application that can scale based on your requirements.
 The cost to run Kion in your account can vary depending on your organization's performance and security requirements, as well as the number of cloud accounts and the amount of spend data.
 The average monthly cloud service provider cost to run Kion starts as low as $300.
 Contact us for a more detailed estimate based on your organization's requirements.

 Yes.
 Kion is in the AWS Marketplace and the Azure Marketplace.

 Kion is a collection of microservices that are deployed in your cloud service provider (CSP) account; it is not a SaaS offering.
 Kion runs on a load-balanced series of instances with an RDS Aurora back-end for AWS and an Azure Database for MySQL back-end for Azure.
 We leverage a variety of cloud-native services for the database and the application.
 In AWS, we use CloudFormation templates to deploy the software.
 In Azure, we use Azure Resource Manager (ARM) templates.

 If Kion is not a SaaS solution, do I need to install Kion for each cloud provider?

 No, Kion is architected to install once and use everywhere.
-From one installation of Kion in a customer-owned/managed AWS account or Azure subscription, you can easily manage and control costs, security, identity, and access across AWS Commercial, AWS GovCloud (IL4 and IL5), and Microsoft Azure EA, CSP, MCA (coming soon!) within the commercial regions as well as the Microsoft Azure for Government (MAG) region.
+From one installation of Kion in a customer-owned/managed AWS account, Azure subscription, or Google Cloud project, you can easily manage and control costs, security, identity, and access across AWS Commercial, AWS GovCloud (IL4 and IL5), Microsoft Azure EA, CSP, MCA (coming soon!) within the commercial regions, as well as the Microsoft Azure for Government (MAG) region, and Google Cloud.